Ukraine to review cases linked to founder of firm that employed Biden's son

 Ryaboshapka took over as General Prosecutor at the end of August.

 Trump on Thursday again invited foreign interference in a U.S. presidential election by publicly calling on China to investigate Joe Biden.
-Trump said he believed both China and Ukraine should look into Biden and his son, and described the impeachment probe as “crap”.
+Trump said he believed both China and Ukraine should look into Biden and his son, and described the impeachment probe as “crap”. [nL2N26O09V]

 Writing by Matthias Williams; Editing by Gareth Jones